WIHS Junior Committee & Youth Ambassador 2020 Applications are open!

 The WIHS Junior Committee & Youth Ambassador Program celebrated it's 10th year in 2019.
 This innovative program offers an opportunity for Washington-area teens to be a part of the inner workings of the Washington International Horse Show.

-Each year through an application process, approximately 30 teens from public, charter and private schools in Maryland, Virginia and Washington, D.C. selected to participate on the Junior Committee.
-During the summer and fall, working with WIHS staff, committee members contribute to planning the show, learn new skills, and work on youth and community activities.
+Through an application process, approximately 30 teens from public, charter and private schools in Maryland, Virginia and Washington, DC, are selected to join the junior committee.

 Since 2014, Salomon, an avid equestrian herself, and her Signature team have been tutoring equestrian student-athletes year-round in Wellington, seasonally in Ocala, Fla., and at major national horse shows, including Washington.
 “We specialize in supporting equestrian student-athletes who place a high value on education,” said Salomon.
 “Our goal is to provide peace of mind to students and families that academic achievement remains the number one priority, even in the face of non-stop training, traveling, and competition.”

-During show week, Signature Academics team members can be found working with students in the Signature Academics study center, located on the competition level at WIHS.
+During WIHS show week, Signature Academics team members can be found working with students in the Signature Academics study center, located on the competition level at Capital One Arena.

 Junior Committee at WIHS Breakfast with the Mounted Police community event.